This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school programs.

 The Blue-winged Teal is a gregarious bird, associated in flocks, often with other species of waterfowl.
 They are named blue-winged because there is a patch of blue on the forewings of both sexes.
 In flight, the Blue-winged Teal is swift, reaching speeds of up to 72 km/h (45 mph).

+Blue-winged teals can be found in marshes, wetlands near lakes and ponds.
 During summer they are found throughout southern Canada/Alaska and the continental U.S.; during winter they migrate to the southern U.S., Mexico, and tropical South America.

 Conservation status is “least concern.”
 The Blue-winged Teal is the second most abundant duck in North America, behind the Mallard.
 They are protected under the Migratory Bird Act, and there are bag limits set (for hunters) in order to keep the populations healthy.